 ANNUAL CHRISTMAS TOURS - 2017

 DEC.
 9, 5pm-8pm & Dec.
 10, 2pm-5pm

 Mabry-Hazen House invites you to join us for our annual Christmas Tours.
 Our final event of the year before we close for the winter, the rooms of the house will be decorated in the spirit of the holiday season.
 Tours are scheduled for Saturday, December 9th from 5-8pm and Sunday, December 10th from 2-5pm.
-The event is free of charge and light refreshments will be served.
+We ask for suggested donation of $5 for non-members.
+Children under 13 and members are free of charge.
+Historically-inspired light refreshments will be served.
 Donations are encouraged and appreciated.
-Mabry-Hazen House will be open by appointment from December 11th until March 1st, 2018.
+Mabry-Hazen House will be open by appointment from December 16th, 2017 until March 1st, 2018.